frank038/os-monitor/README.md

 by frank38

-An operation system resource monitor.
+An operation system resource monitor made for fun.

 Programs and modules required:
 - Python3